 The Lawnton, Riverview and Tom Quinn Community Centre Alternative School (TQCCAS) Bundaberg Campuses are all part of TSA Special Assistance Schools within The Salvation Army Independent Schools.

-All three campuses work with young people aged between 15 to 18 years, that have disengaged from mainstream education due to individual, relational or social factors, to help them re-commence their education.
+All three campuses work with young people aged between 13 and 18 years, that have disengaged from mainstream education due to individual, relational or social factors, to help them re-commence their education.

-TSA Independent Schools currently operate for students in years 10 to 12.
+Lawnton and Riverview campuses currently operate for students in years 10 to 12, with our TQCCAS operating for students in years 7 to 10.
 Our team of teachers, teacher aids and youth workers support young people who are struggling with adversities, such as mental and physical health, legal and other educational barriers.
 Every opportunity for extra assistance needed to overcome individual adversities and build independence is made available to each young person.

 The Salvation Army distributes 100 % of all Commonwealth and State education funding to the schools for the benefit of our students and the communities we serve.
 The funding is worked out for each school at a Commonwealth level in accordance with the Australian Education Act 2013 section 78 4(a) under Division 2 of Part 3.